Table of Contents

 The candidates must read the notification carefully.
 Also, get a medical check-up done beforehand to know if they can apply for the UPSC CDS examination.

-Practice at least 15 to 20 minutes of meditation to keep yourself calm and peaceful.
-Be positive.
-Your hard work and diligence will certainly make your dream come true.
+Allocate at least 15 to 20 minutes for meditation to stay calm and peaceful.
+Maintain a positive mindset.
+Your hard work and dedication will surely help you achieve your dream.

 Ans.
 The candidate must be a graduate of a recognized University.